A comprehensive list of eligible and ineligible expenses

 Medicare Part A - The premium paid for Medicare Part A is not reimbursable under a Health FSA.
 However, see exceptions for HRA and HSA.

-Mentally handicapped, special home for - The cost of keeping a mentally disabled person in a special home (not the home of a relative) on the recommendation of a psychiatrist to help the person adjust from life in a mental hospital to community living is reimbursable.
+Mentally handicapped, special home for - The cost of keeping a person with mental disabilities in a special home (not the home of a relative) on the recommendation of a psychiatrist to help the person adjust from life in a mental hospital to community living is reimbursable.

 Mileage, Provider Fees - Mileage charges from the provider related to rendering care & patient observation for treatment plan development are covered.

-Mobile Body Scan - These are considered preventive and diagnostic services and are covered.
-Motion sickness - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Mobile body scan - These are considered preventive and diagnostic services and are covered.

 Naturopathic treatments - See Alternative providers.